davidmarsland/redux-react-fasttrack/README.md

 ### <a target="_thinkster" href="https://thinkster.io/tutorials/learn-redux/">thinkster.io</a> Lab: Using react-redux to Develop Conduit Site
 Follow the steps in this <a target="_thinkster" href="https://thinkster.io/tutorials/setting-up-react-redux/introducing-react-redux">thinkster.io Lab: Setting up react-redux</a>

-Optional: create and checkout a new branch for the next lab
+Optional: create and checkout a new branch for this lab
 ```
 git checkout -b mylabs02conduit
 ```